sidd3888/precautionary-saving-portfolio-choice/README.md

-# Portfolio choice with correlated income growth and equity return shocks
+# Precautionary saving and portfolio choice with joint income and equity return processes

 This repository contains the Python and $\LaTeX$ code used to solve the model and typeset the paper.